-How do our diets measure up to the Mediterranean diet?
+How do our diets measure up?

 In short?
-Not well.
-Eating a ‘balanced diet’ (like the Mediterranean diet), is a term widely used but poorly understood.
+Not very well.
+Eating a ‘balanced diet’ (like the MIND diet), is a term widely used but poorly understood.
 Most people with busy modern lifestyles find it hard to reliably consume the right nutrients for the brain in the required quantities, or in the case of those on a plant-based diet—find it hard to find suitable alternatives.

 Our research found: